apjanke/so-you-wanna-code/docs/course-outline-ideas.md

 * Read through _Introducing Python_ and work all the exercises
 * Read _The Pragmatic Programmer_ topics 1-22
   * And follow their advice!
+* At the end of the class, do a couple dozen of the HackerRank Python challenges

 ## SOC 101